FrontEndFoxes/kitchen-sune/src/recipes/ceviche-with-shrimp.md

 ## Method

-Cut up the tomatoe, purple onion, jalpeno pepper, cilantro Add Ingredients to Bowl
+Cut up the tomato, purple onion, jalpeno pepper, cilantro Add Ingredients to Bowl
 Peel shrimp tail off.
 Cut each lime in half and squeeze juice into bowl